fabiodellanna/docsify-poc/docs/README.md

 Service

-Time of notification (1 “Proof of mailing” or 2 “Delivery information”)
+Time of notification (1 "Proof of mailing" or 2 "Delivery information")

 Language